 The major imaging results are contained in a few different file structures (on SAS) and database tables (in CAS), listed below.
-Of particular use in browsing and using these data is the full photoRunAll list of imaging runs, available either on CAS or in flat-file form as a FITS or Yanny file.
+Of particular use in browsing and using these data is the full photoRunAll list of imaging runs, available either on CAS or on the SAS in flat-file form as a photoRunAll-dr14.fits FITS-format, or photoRunAll-dr14.par Yanny-format.
 Note that the links into SAS below bring you into the full directory tree; it is best not to wander there before first reading both Understanding SDSS Imaging Data and the data model.

 Methods for accessing these data are summarized on the data access pages.

 Major Imaging Results

 |photoRunAll-dr14.fits (in BOSS_PHOTOOBJ; see datamodel)||Run||Metadata for each imaging run (one file, each around 2 Mb)|

 |photoField-RUN-CAMCOL.fits (in BOSS_PHOTOOBJ; see datamodel)||Field||Metadata for each imaging field in a camcol (4,590 files total, each around 1.5Mb)|

 |photoObj-RUN-CAMCOL-FIELD.fits (in BOSS_PHOTOOBJ; see datamodel)||photoPrimary (only primaries)||Photometric parameters for objects in each imaging field. (around 938,000 files total, each around 3.5Mb)|

 |calibObj-RUN-CAMCOL-TYPE.fits.gz (in PHOTO_SWEEP; see datamodel)||'Sweep' data for each imaging camcol (4590 files total, one for each run, each around 70Mb)|